Check out our YouTube channel to see our independent and sponsor-free video reviews.

 Out on the road, this Schwalbe provides only average comfort, a characteristic that was never a strength of the original Pro One.
 Its grip and handling are good but surpassed by the other tires in this review, all of which were introduced after this latest Schwalbe Pro One.

 Rolling resistance results from several independent testers show it a few watts off the leaders’ pace.
-While I have always found it fine for my B-group riding speeds, my fastest fellow testers have told me they prefer the performance of the Continental Grand Prix 5000 S TR and several of the other tires we’ve tested more recently.
+While I have always found it fine for my B-group riding speeds, my fastest fellow testers have told me they prefer the performance of the Continental Grand Prix 5000 S TR and several other tires we’ve tested more recently.

 The suffix TLE stands for “tubeless easy,” and I interpret the EVO designation to mean this is a tubeless tire that has evolved.
 Regardless, installation is one of the toughest of the current generation of tubeless tires and doesn’t demonstrate the level of advancement most of us garage mechanics will love.